 Movement: Tudor MT5652 COSC automatic

-It’s truly rare to find a true world timer at such an accessible figure; but then, Frederique Constant seems to have a habit of doing these things.
-You would expect that their Manufacture Worldtimer would be powered by a decorated ebauche from some off-the-shelf supplier.
+It’s truly rare to find a true world timer at such an accessible figure, but then, Frederique Constant seems to have a habit of doing these things.
+At these prices, you'd expect that their Worldtimer would be powered by a decorated ebauche from some off-the-shelf supplier.
 Nope.
 The 26-jewel FC-718 is an in-house creation.
 Everything is controlled by the pumpkin crown, with the inner ring rotating to denote just which timezone you want to be tracking.
 The hours between 18:00 and 6:00 on the inner ring have received a dark blue treatment to denote nightfall and make at-a-glance time checks a cinch.
 A world map decorates much of the dial, save for the large date indicator at the 6 o’clock position.

 The Grand Seiko SBGA401 is easily the engineering marvel of this selection of watches.
 Powered by a self-winding Spring Drive movement, this Grand Seiko features a 72-hour power reserve and is accurate within 1 second per day.
 This combination of quartz accuracy and mechanical beauty is owed to Seiko’s ethereal, electro-mechanical Caliber 9R65 movement.
 The intricacies of the Spring Drive’s inner workings are a rabbit hole of horological geekery; it essentially combines elements of both traditional mechanical movements and quartz accuracy.
 It also offers a genuinely smooth sweep of its seconds hand.